paul-1/plugin-SiriusXM/README.md

 - **Port**: The system port to use for the Proxy (default:9999)
 - **Audio Quality**: Select preferred streaming quality (Low/Medium/High)
 - **Region**: United States or Canada (Default:US)
+- **Metadata**: This is polled from a 3rd party un-official SXM track information site.
+Data often lags playback.

 ## Usage